1. Sea temperature is always warm due to Yucatan Current 🌊

 The beach sand in Cancun is cool on your feet.
 Despite the high temperatures, this sand has evolved from crushed coral.
 The crushed coral comes from parrot fish poo.
 70% of the sand derived from this a single Parrot fish can produce 100kgs of sand a year !!!

-The other parts of the sand are from small fragments of crushed shells which get ground into sand from the waves from storms and wash up on the shore
+The other parts of the sand are from small fragments of crushed shells which get ground into the sand from the waves from storms and wash up on the shore

 5. Great Maya Barrier Reef has an insurance policy in case of hurricanes 🐠